-In addition to financial assistance, this program will provide access to peer-led tutoring, aSTEM Summer Transition Program, faculty and peer mentoring, and an interdisciplinary STEM seminar series.
+In addition to financial assistance, this program will provide access to peer-led tutoring, a STEM Summer Transition Program, faculty and peer mentoring and an interdisciplinary STEM seminar series

-- Applicants must complete the Hood College S-STEM scholarship application form by March 1.
+- Applicants must complete the Hood College S-STEM scholarship application form by August 1.

-- Applicants must be seeking a degree in the areas of biology, biochemistry, chemistry, environmental science, math, computer science, or computational science.
+- Applicants must be seeking a degree in the areas of biology, biochemistry, chemistry, environmental science, math, computer science or computational science.